AlexShkarin/pyLabLib/docs/devices/cameras_basics.rst

 Region of interest (ROI) and binning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Most cameras allow the user to select only part of the whole sensor for readout and transfer.
-Since the readout speed is usually the factor limiting the frame rate, selecting small ROI lets you achieve high frame rate.
+Most cameras allow the user to select only a part of the whole sensor for readout and transfer.
+Since the readout speed is usually the factor limiting the frame rate, selecting smaller ROI frequently lets you achieve higher frame rate.
 In addition, it also reduces the size of the frame buffer and the data transfer load.
-Same goes for binning: many cameras can add values of several consecutive pixels in the same row or column (or both), which results in smaller images and, depending on the camera architecture, higher signal-to-noise ratio.
+Same goes for binning: many cameras can combine values of several consecutive pixels in the same row or column (or both), which results in smaller images and, depending on the camera architecture, higher signal-to-noise ratio compared to binning in post-processing.
 Much less frequently you can set up subsampling instead of binning, which skips pixels instead of averaging them together.

-Both operations very strongly depend on the exact hardware, so there are typically many associated restriction.
+Both operations depend very strongly on the exact hardware, so there are typically many associated restriction.
 The most common are minimal sizes in width and height, positions and sizes being factors of some power of 2 (up to 32 for some cameras), or equal binning for both axes.
-The library will typically round the ROI to the nearest allowed value.
-Furthermore, the scaling of the maximal frame rate on the ROI is also hardware-dependent; for example, in many sCMOS chips readout speed only cares about vertical extent (since the readout is done simultaneously for the whole row).
+Device classes will typically round the ROI to the nearest allowed value.
+Furthermore, the scaling of the maximal frame rate with the ROI size is also hardware-dependent; for example, in many sCMOS chips readout speed only depends on the vertical extent, since the readout is done simultaneously for the whole row.
 In most cases, it takes some experiments to get a hang of the camera behavior.

 Exposure and frame rate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Almost all scientific cameras let user change the exposure, typically in a wide range (down to sub-ms).
-Frequently they also also to separately change the frame period (inverse of the frame rate).
+Frequently they also allow to separately change the frame period (inverse of the frame rate).
 Usually (but not always) the minimal frame period is set by the exposure plus some readout time, which depends on the ROI and some additional parameters such as pixel clock or simultaneous readout mode.
+Usually exposure takes priority over the frame period, i.e., if the frame period is set too short, it is automatically adjusted.
+Notable exception from this rule is :ref:`Uc480 <cameras_uc480>` interface, where this dependence in reversed.

 Triggering
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Usually the cameras will have several different options for triggering, i.e., choosing when to start acquiring a new frame.
+Usually the cameras will have several different options for triggering, i.e., choosing when to start acquiring a new frame or a new batch of frames.
 The default option is the internal trigger, which means that the internal timer generates trigger event at a constant rate (frame rate).
 Many cameras will also take an external trigger signal to synchronize acquisition to external events or other cameras.
-Typically, a rising edge from 0 to 5V on the input will initiate the frame acquisition, but more exotic options (different polarities, exposure control with pulse width, line-readout trigger) can be present.
+Typically, a rising edge from 0 to 5V on the input will initiate the frame acquisition, but more exotic options (different polarities or levels, exposure control with pulse width, line-readout trigger) can be present.